DevOnirvana/DarkHorse/README.md

 Go to the directory and use npm install to install all the dependencies from the package.json.
-Install Mongo Db on your system and start it using mongod. start the nodeJs server using npm start. reach the site on localhost:8000
+Install Mongo Db on your system and start it using mongod. start the nodeJs server using npm start. reach the site on localhost:8000.
+The actual site has been hosted at : https://boiling-shelf-63048.herokuapp.com/
-#hope you liked it#
+#hope you like it#